Cingulara/openrmf-docs/docs/install.md

 While using it, if you need more than the OSS version, check out <a target="_blank" href="https://www.soteriasoft.com/products/openrmf-professional.html">OpenRMF<sup>&reg;</sup> Professional</a>.

+* automated install or OVA install
+* support, helpdesk, video on demand training platform
+* Track RMF, FedRAMP, CMMC, CSF, GovRAMP and other cyber compliance frameworks
+* more fidelity on security and permissions per system package
 * custom checklist templates
 * CIS scans
 * Parsing patch vulnerabilities for hardware, software, PPSM